Russ Allen, developer and patent enthusiast, created a Swagger-UI json object and explains its usefulness.

-Pretend for a moment that you are a developer working on something cool that needs to call a web service.
-If you are lucky, the web service provider will have made a Swagger UI web page available for you.
-It's an opensource project that generates a web page that lets users make calls to the web service by filling in form fields.
-It's similar to Postman with a lot of setup work done for you.
-At the heart of Swagger UI is a json object that specifies all the api does or will do if you play by its rules (properly use its verbs and endpoints by passing what it expects in the formats it accepts).
-All an api provider needs to do is to create the json object and plug it into the Swagger UI package they've downloaded from swagger.io.
-That's nothing more than copying the json object and dist folder to their web site.
-Then they just need to update the index.html file with the url of the file containing their json object and boom, their web site has a Swagger UI web page for the whole world to use!
+Pretend, for a moment, that you are a developer working on something cool that needs to call an api.
+If you are lucky, the api provider will have made a Swagger-UI web page available for you.
+It's an opensource project that generates a web page that lets users make calls to an api by filling in form fields.
+It's similar to Postman, with a lot of setup work done for you.
+At the heart of Swagger-UI is a json object that specifies everything the api does or will do if you play by its rules (properly use its verbs and endpoints by passing what it expects in the formats it accepts).
+All an api provider needs to do is to create the json object and plug it into the Swagger-UI package they've downloaded from swagger.io.
+That's nothing more than copying a text file containing their json object and Swagger-UI's dist folder to their web site.
+Then they just need to update the index.html file in the dist folder with the url of the text file containing their json object and boom, their web site has a Swagger-UI web page for the whole world to use!

-When we press the Execute button in the Swagger UI web page, the response is added to the UI page.
+When we press the Execute button in the Swagger-UI web page, a Get request is sent to the api's endpoint with the parameters that were entered and its response is added to the Swagger-UI page.

 It seems we've made the api mad by requesting a field in the f parameter that it doesn't yet support.
-Fortunately for us, the patentsview api developers thoughtfully return an x-status-reason response header explaining exactly why it returned a 400 or Bad Request response code.
-How cool is that?
-(Note that not all api providers go to this extent to be helpful.)
-If we correct our request and press the Execute button again, we are rewarded with the api's data returned nicely formatted.
+Fortunately for us, the Patentsview api developers thoughtfully return

-The Swagger UI web page and this api's x-status-reason become a powerful tool for developers and interacting with the api is a great way to quickly learn the ins and outs of the api before writing any code.
+The Swagger-UI web page and this api's error messages become a powerful tool for developers and interacting with the api is a great way to quickly learn the ins and outs of the api before writing any code.
 Try this very demo here!

-Note: Currently the X-Status-Reason header is not being displayed in either version of the UI (in chrome at least).
-I've opened an issue to address this.
+¹ The api also returns an X-Status-Reason header on a Bad Request but it is not being displayed in the Response Headers section (bottom of the image).
+Russ opened an issue to address this.